 Assessment of Student Learning begins with the Sitting Bull College mission statement.
 The SBC mission and its corresponding vision, values, purposes, and goals inspire all assessment activity.
 As the scope of assessment is widened, it involves multiple committees, along with academic and student service programs in a well planned and organized cycle.
 Central to this process is the Assessment Committee who functions as a collection point for the data.
 The Vice President is accountable to the Board of Trustees, administration, academic and student service divisions for reporting and publishing the summative results of yearly assessments activities.

-Sitting Bull College has an Assessment Committee that is composed of faculty members, Vice President of Academics, Adult Basic Education/Learning Center Coordinator, and Director of Institutional Research.
+Sitting Bull College has an Assessment Committee that is composed of faculty members, the Vice President, and the Director of Institutional Research.
 The chair of the Assessment Committee is a faculty member.
 The chair and the faculty members are rotated and serve a term of three years.